2cd/debian-museum/Readme.md

 Please feel free to send an issue to tell us which version you are using and which architecture.

-> Don't use profanity or discriminatory language in issues.
+> DO NOT use PROFANITY or DISCRIMINATORY language in issues!

 We're going to probably increase support for the version and the architecture.